Tag Archive for: test development

 modified-Angoff Beuk compromise

 A modified-Angoff method study is one of the most common ways to set a defensible cutscore on an exam.
-It therefore means that the pass/fail decisions made by the test are more trustworthy than if you picked a random number; if your doctor, lawyer, accountant, or other professional has passed an exam where the cutscore has been set with this method, you can place more trust in their skills.
+It therefore means that the pass/fail decisions made by the test are more trustworthy than if you picked an arbitrary round number like 70%.
+If your doctor, lawyer, accountant, or other professional has passed an exam where the cutscore has been set with this method, you can place more trust in their skills.

 What is the Angoff method?